exakat/php-dictionary/dictionary.rst

 .. _fully-qualified-name:
 .. _fqn:
+.. _fqcn:

 Fully Qualified Name
 --------------------

-A fully qualified name is a unique identifier for the PHP name of a constant, class, trait, interface or function : it includes its namespace name.
+A fully qualified name, or a fully qualified class name, is a unique identifier for the PHP name of a constant, class, trait, interface, enum or function : it includes its namespace name.

-PHP names may be fully qualified, relative, qualified or relative.
+PHP names may be fully qualified, unqualified or relative.

 .. code-block:: php